d12frosted/elpa-mirror/stable-melpa/gnus-alias-readme.txt

  There may also be some overlap between this package and `message-alternative-emails' (which see), though I'm not exactly sure what that really does.

-; Installation:

- Put this file on your Emacs-Lisp load path, then add one of the following to your ~/.emacs startup file.
-You can load gnus-alias every time you start Emacs:

-    (require 'gnus-alias)
-    (gnus-alias-init)

- or you can load the package via autoload:

-    (autoload 'gnus-alias-determine-identity "gnus-alias" "" t)
-    (add-hook 'message-setup-hook 'gnus-alias-determine-identity)

- To add a directory to your load-path, use something like the following:

-     (add-to-list 'load-path (expand-file-name "/some/load/path"))